terra-money/terrain/README.md

 The `terrain deploy` command does the following:

-- Builds, optimizes and store the wasm code on the blockchain.
+- Builds, optimizes and stores the wasm code on the blockchain.
 - Instantiates the contract.

-To deploy your new counter smart contract, run the following command in the terminal:
+To deploy your new counter smart contract, run the following command in the terminal.

 ```sh
 terrain deploy counter --signer validator